Effects of noise on performance of Bernstein-Vazirani algorithm: Typical probability Distributions on sphere

-To find the random points which follow the spherical Cauchy-Lorentz distribution, we go through the same calculations as was done for spherical-Gaussian distribution.
+To find the random points which follow the spherical Cauchy-Lorentz distribution, we go through similar calculations as was done for spherical-Gaussian distribution.
 First, we obtain $\theta$ as a function of the cumulative distribution function, $A_C$, of Cauchy-Lorentz distribution, using the following relation

-$A_C$ is then chosen randomly from the range $[0,1]$ and correspondingly $\theta$ is obtained using Eq. \eqref{eq4}.
+$A_C$ is then chosen randomly from uniform distribution within the range $[0,1]$ and correspondingly $\theta$ is obtained using Eq.~\eqref{eq4}.
 We select $\phi$ uniformly from its complete range, i.e., $[0,2 \pi)$.
 The pair of random angles, $(\theta,\phi)$, follows the spherical Cauchy-Lorentz distribution with mode along the $z$-axis.
 Finally, we rotate the points about $y-$axis to get the desired distribution around the $x$-axis.